 Once Churchill’s friend HG Wells had showed him the importance of tanks in combat, Churchill became a huge advocate of the vehicles.
 He was even known as the godfather of tanks, such was his support.
 Tanks ended up being instrumental in winning the First World War.

 7. He saw the importance of nutritional science

-Churchill’s ‘siren suit’ was an all-in-one outfit that was designed to be donned during air raids.
-Similar to a boiler suit in style, it could be put on over nightclothes, and kept both adults and children warm when on their way to air-raid shelters.
-Churchill did much to publicise the siren suit, wearing it while meeting such high ranking officials as US president Franklin D. Roosevelt.
+Churchill’s ‘siren suit’ was an all-in-one outfit that designed to be worn during air raids.
+Similar to a boiler suit in style, it could be put on over nightclothes and kept both adults and children warm on their way to air-raid shelters.
+Churchill did much to publicise the siren suit, wearing it while meeting such high-ranking officials as US President Franklin D. Roosevelt.